FORMiND-Lab/formind-lab/content/authors/a_xudong_hu/_index.md

   - Students
 ---

-Yan Jiang is a recent graduate from the School of Electro-Mechanical Engineering at Xidian University and will commence Master's studies at the School of Integrated Circuits, Southeast University in Fall 2025, under the supervision of Professor Min Li.
+Xudong Hu is a recent graduate from the School of Electrical Engineering at Southeast University and will pursue Ph.D. at the School of Integrated Circuits, Southeast University, under the supervision of Prof. Min Li starting in Fall 2025.

 My current research focuses on the following areas: **Hardware Formal Verification** and **AI4EDA**.